 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Housing Action The goals of the Waukesha County Continuum of Care are in line with the PJ's Continuum of Care Coalition Consolidated and Annual Plans, particularly regarding ways to deal with homelessness and Coantion to create permanent rental housing.
+Housing Action The goals of the Waukesha County Continuum of Care are in line with the PJ's Continuum of Care Coalition Consolidated and Annual Plans, particularly regarding ways to deal with homelessness and Codificion to create permanent rental housing.
 The Comprehensive Development Plan and the Strategic Plan both address housing, Comprehensive Waukesha County community development, and economic development needs in the County.
 The Development Plan for Department of Parks Comprehensive Development Plan also incorporates housing recommendations from the Waukesha County and Land Use SWRPC Regional Housing Plan with the intent of encouraging affordable housing development in Waukesha County.
-A Regional Housing Plan Southeastern Both the Beginnel Blan and the Strategic Blan address the need for affordable bousing for Southeastern Wisconsin Regional Both the Regional Plan and the Strategic Plan address the need for affordable housing, Wisconsin Planning Commission particularly near job centers.
+A Regional Housing Plan Southeastern Both the Regional Plan and the Strategic Plan address the need for affordable housing, for Southeastern Wisconsin Regional particularly near job centers.
+Wisconsin Planning Commission particularly flear job centers.